BryanShubo/Java/ooConcept.md

 protected—accessible to all the derived classes, regardless of the package public—visible to all the other classes.

 7.2 A derived class can call a base class’s constructors using the implicit reference super, but it doesn’t inherit them.

 7.3 Implementing inheritance using an abstract base class:
-*You can never create objects of an abstract class.
+a.
+You can never create objects of an abstract class.
-*A base class can be defined as an abstract class, even if it doesn’t define any abstract methods.
+b.
+A base class can be defined as an abstract class, even if it doesn’t define any abstract methods.
-*A derived class should implement all the abstract methods of its base class.
+c.
+A derived class should implement all the abstract methods of its base class.
 If it doesn’t, it must be defined as an abstract derived class.
-*You can use variables of an abstract base class to refer to objects of its derived class.
+d.
+You can use variables of an abstract base class to refer to objects of its derived class.
 ```

 #####8.
 Interface
 ```
-* Interfaces are abstract classes taken to extremes.
+a.
+Interfaces are abstract classes taken to extremes.
 * An interface can define only abstract methods and constants.
 All the members of an interface are implicitly public.
 * The variables of an interface are implicitly public, final, and static.
 * So, it is must be initialized and once it is assigned, you cannot change the value of a constant.